vgorbic1/Tutorials/Architecture/binary and hexadecimal.md

 ```

 ## Hexadecimal Integers
+“Sexa” = Latin = Six; “Decimal” = Latin = Ten.
+In 1963 IBM thought “Sexadecimal” was not politically correct and took “Hexa” = Greek = Six.
+Since the western alphabet contains only ten digits, hexadecimal uses the letters A-F to represent the digits ten through fifteen.
 Hexadecimal numbers have base 16 instead of base 10 as decimal numbers or base 2 as binary numbers.

 ![binary3](https://github.com/vgorbic1/Tutorials/blob/master/Architecture/images/binary3.png)